 - In the menu that opens on the right, copy the following AAD Identity Provider information.
 You will need this information for entry into Red Canary's SSO configuration.
 NOTE: these values will be different for every Active Directory Identity provider.

 - Open your Red Canary Single Sign-On page (click your profile > Single Sign-On in the site navigation).

 - Paste the Base64-encoded signing certificate information you downloaded from SAML Signing Certificate section into the Identity Provider x509 Cert field.

 - Paste the SAML Single Sign-On Service URL into the Identity Provider SSO Target URL field.

 - Paste the SAML Entity ID into the Identity Provider Entity ID field.

-- Paste the Sign-Out URL into the Identity Provider SLO Target URL.
+- Paste the Sign-Out URL into the Identity Provider SLO Target URL field.

 - Set Email Attribute to "Email"